Paycheck Fairness Act: Legislative history

 The United States Senate failed to move the bill forward in November 2010.
 The 2010 bill had no Republican Party co-sponsors, though a group of four Republican senators had supported an earlier bill to address gender-based wage discrimination, including Susan Collins, Kay Bailey Hutchison, Lisa Murkowski, and Olympia Snowe.
 The 2010 Senate version of the bill had the support of the Obama administration and that of Democrats in the Senate.
 The American Civil Liberties Union supported S.182, citing the 2008 data from the United States Census Bureau that women's median annual earnings were 77.5% of the male median, African-American women's median annual earnings were 64% of the white male median, and Hispanic women's median annual earnings were 54% of the white male median.
 The American Association of University Women also supported the bill, citing the organization's 2007 research report, Behind the Pay Gap, which showed that women earn less than their male colleagues just one year out of college.
 The pay gap has widened 10 years after graduation.

-President Barack Obama said in March 2011 that he will continue to fight for the goals in the Paycheck Fairness Act.
+President Barack Obama said in March 2011 that he would continue to fight for the goals in the Paycheck Fairness Act.
 The bill was reintroduced in both houses of Congress in April 2011.

 On June 5, 2012, the bill fell short of the 60 votes necessary to override a filibuster and did not make it to the Senate floor for debate.
 The vote went along party lines, excluding a vote against by Democrat Harry Reid.
 (Senator Reid changes his vote as a procedural maneuver, which left Democrats the option to call up the bill again at a later time.)

 On April 9, 2014, in another straight-party-line vote, the Paycheck Fairness Act (S. 2199; 113th Congress) was again blocked by a Republican filibuster in the U.S. Senate.
 Once again, Senator Reid changed his vote from support to oppose, as a tactical maneuver to keep the bill alive.
 The Paycheck Fairness Act was introduced into the United States Senate on April 1, 2014 by Senator Barbara Mikulski (D-MD).
 The bill was not referred to any committees.
 On April 9, 2014, a vote to end the debate on the bill failed in a 53-44 vote, when 60 votes were needed.
 All of the Republicans voted against ending the debate.
 The bill was introduced into the United States Senate during the 113th United States Congress.
 On April 9, 2014, it failed an important vote to end debate on the bill.

 On June 10, 2021, the bill was filibustered on a 49-50 vote, with all Democrats voting for cloture and Republicans voting against cloture, with one Democrat not voting.